skypjack/entt/docs/md/entity.md

 ```

 Where `instance` is a component of type `position`.
 A null entity is returned in
-case the instance doesn't belong to the registry.
+case the instance does not belong to the registry.

 ### Dependencies